HEADS-project/training/1.ThingML_Basics/README.md

 * Specializing ThingML platform independent components to different platforms
 * Writing an additional example program in ThingML

+**Note:**

+* Some documentation on the ThingML syntax can be found on the [ThingML web site](http://thingml.org/) .
+It is currently incomplete but might be useful.
+* A lot of ThingML example programs can be found [here](https://github.com/SINTEF-9012/ThingML/tree/master/org.thingml.samples/src/main/thingml).

 ### 0. Installing the HEADS tools for ThingML